Travis Kelce: Professional career

-2013 NFL Draft
+2013 season

-Kelce was drafted by the Kansas City Chiefs in the third round (63rd pick overall) of the 2013 NFL Draft.
+Kelce was selected by the Kansas City Chiefs in the third round (63rd pick overall) of the 2013 NFL draft.
 The Chiefs had hired Andy Reid as their new head coach during the off-season.
-Reid was familiar with Kelce after he had drafted and coached his brother, Jason Kelce, during his time as the head coach of the Philadelphia Eagles.
-On June 6, 2013, the Chiefs signed him to a four-year, $3.12 million rookie contract that also included a signing bonus of $703,304.
+Reid was familiar with Kelce, having drafted and coached his brother, Jason Kelce, in 2011 during his time as the head coach of the Eagles.
+Reid believed Kelce to be a first round talent but had reservations due to his suspension in college; Jason spoke with Reid and vouched that Travis would stay out of trouble if drafted.
+On June 6, 2013, the Chiefs signed Kelce to a four-year, $3.12 million rookie contract that also included a signing bonus of $703,304.

-Kansas City Chiefs

-2013 season

-On October 12, Kelce was placed on injured reserve after having surgery on his knee.
-He only played one snap on special teams in the team’s Week 2 game against the Dallas Cowboys.
+Kelce injured his knee in the preseason.
+The injury was later diagnosed as a bone bruise.
+After being limited the first two weeks of the season due to the injury and being inactive the next three games, Kelce was placed on injured reserve on October 12, 2013, after having a microfracture surgery performed on his knee.
+He only played one snap, on special teams in the Chiefs' Week 2 game against the Dallas Cowboys.

 2014 season

 During Week 3 against the Miami Dolphins, Kelce recorded his first NFL touchdown on a 20-yard reception from quarterback Alex Smith.
 On November 30, he was fined $11,025 for "unsportsmanlike conduct" during a 29–16 loss to the Denver Broncos.
-Kelce made an inappropriate hand gesture and motion at the Broncos linebacker Von Miller.
-Chiefs head coach Andy Reid later called this "immature".
+Kelce made an inappropriate hand gesture and motion at Broncos linebacker Von Miller.
+Chiefs' head coach Andy Reid later called this "immature".
 In the next game against the Arizona Cardinals, Kelce had seven receptions for 110 yards for his first NFL game with over 100 receiving yards.
 In the regular-season finale against the San Diego Chargers, he had an offensive fumble recovery for a touchdown in the 19–7 victory.
-Kelce was the Chiefs leading receiver during the 2014 season, totaling 862 yards off 67 receptions.
+Kelce was the Chiefs' leading receiver during the 2014 season, totaling 862 yards off 67 receptions.

 2015 season

 Kelce began the 2015 season with his first NFL multiple touchdown game, with six receptions for 106 yards and two touchdowns in the 27–20 victory over the Houston Texans.
-It was his only 100+ yard game, but he had at least one reception in all 16 games, and was ranked a top-five tight end by ESPN.
+It was his only 100-plus-yard game, but he had at least one reception in all 16 games, and was ranked a top-five tight end by ESPN.
 He started all 16 regular season games and recorded 72 catches for 875 yards and five touchdowns, earning his way to his first Pro Bowl.
 The Chiefs finished the regular season with an 11–5 record and made the playoffs.
 In his first NFL playoff game, Kelce had eight receptions for 128 yards in a 30–0 Wild Card Round victory over the Texans.
 In the Divisional Round against the New England Patriots, Kelce had six receptions for 23 yards as the Chiefs lost 27–20.
 He was ranked 91st by his peers on the NFL Top 100 Players of 2016.